Edit Concordance File

 In the Type box, select "Alphabetical Index".

-In the Options area, select the Concordance file check box.
+In the Options area, mark the Concordance file check box.

 Click the File button, and then choose New or Edit.